Everything You Need to Teach English with the EPIK Program in South Korea

 South Korea has long been a popular teach abroad destination for those itching to experience life in Asia.
 The low cost of living coupled with the high salary and excellent benefits are hard to beat!
 Not to mention the country's beautiful mountainous landscape, vibrant big cities, and delicious food are enough to entice many.

 When deciding to teach English in South Korea, there are two main routes aspiring ESL teachers can take to find a job: through private academies known as hagwons or public schools with the EPIK program.
-This guide shares all you need to know to teach English in South Korea with EPIK.
+The CIEE Teach Abroad program in South Korea can help you to teach in both public or private schools but this guide shares all you need to know to teach English in South Korea with EPIK.

 Snapshot of Teaching English with EPIK